CanHaskan/GoalPostApp/README.md

 A simple and clean iOS app built to help users create goals, track their progress, and stay motivated.

-GoalPost allows you to: - Create short-term or long-term goals\
+GoalPost allows you to:
+- Create short-term or long-term goals
-- Set a required completion value\
+- Set a required completion value
-- Increment progress\
+- Increment progress
-- Mark goals as complete\
+- Mark goals as complete
-- Delete goals with a smooth **UNDO** snackbar\
+- Delete goals with a smooth **UNDO** snackbar
 - Store everything persistently using **Core Data**

 ## 🚀 Features